-Bluecrop Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
+Superior Blueberry features dainty clusters of shell pink bell-shaped flowers with pink overtones hanging below the branches in mid spring.
 It has green deciduous foliage.
-The glossy oval leaves turn yellow in fall.
-It features an abundance of magnificent blue berries in mid summer.
+The glossy oval leaves turn an outstanding purple in the fall.
+It features an abundance of magnificent blue berries from early to mid summer.
 The smooth brick red bark adds an interesting dimension to the landscape.